Burp Suite for Pentester: Web Scanner & Crawler

 You might be using a number of different tools in order to test a web-application, majorly to detect the hidden web-pages and directories or to get a rough idea about where the low-hanging fruits or the major vulnerabilities are.

-So today, in this article, we’ll discuss how you can identify the hidden web-pages or determine the existing vulnerabilities in the web application, all with one of the best intercepting tool “Burpsuite”.
+So today, in this article, we’ll discuss how you can identify hidden web pages or determine the existing vulnerabilities in a web application.
+To do this, we will use one of the best intercepting tools – “Burp Suite”.

 Table of Content